1g4-mirror/pv/docs/pv.1.md

 :   Note that **\--size** has no effect if used with **-d ***PID* to
     watch all file descriptors of a process, but will work with **-d PID:FD**.

+**-g, \--gauge**

+:   If the progress bar is shown but the size is not known, then instead
+    of moving the bar left and right to show progress, show the current transfer rate as a percentage of the maximum rate seen so far.

 **-l, \--line-mode**